Install Inconvo

 which you can use when attaching feedback to an answer.conversationId

-which you can optionally pass to the next call to continue the conversation.See the response type reference here.
+which you can optionally pass to the next call to continue the conversation.See the complete response type reference here.

-app.post("/create-response", async (req, res) => { const { message, conversationId } = req.body;
+app.post("/create-response", async (req, res, next) => { const { message, conversationId, stream = false } = req.body; try { const response = client.conversations.response.create(conversationId, { message, stream, });

 Initialize some state to keep track of the message-response pairs, and manage the user interface.

-const Assistant = () => { const [message, setMessage] = useState(""); const [messageResponsePairs, setMessageResponsePairs] = useState([]); const [conversationId, setConversationId] = useState(null); const [isLoading, setIsLoading] = useState(false);}
+const Assistant = () => { const [message, setMessage] = useState(""); const [messages, setMessages] = useState([]); const [isStreaming, setIsStreaming] = useState(false); const [streamingEnabled, setStreamingEnabled] = useState(true); const [isCreatingConversation, setIsCreatingConversation] = useState(false); const [conversationId, setConversationId] = useState(null);}

 const createNewConversation = async () => { setConversationId(null); setMessage(""); setMessageResponsePairs([]); try { const res = await fetch(`http://localhost:4242/create-conversation`, { method: "POST", }); const conversation = await res.json(); setConversationId(conversation.id); } catch (err) { console.error("Error creating conversation:", err); }};

-Put the MessageInput
+Listen to the MessageInput

-const handleSubmit = async (e) => { e.preventDefault(); setIsLoading(true);
+const handleSubmit = async (e) => { e.preventDefault(); if (!message.trim()) return;

 .

-const ResponseOutput = ({ response }) => { if (!response || Object.keys(response).length === 0) { return <div>Send a message to see a response here</div>; }
+const MessageRenderer = ({ response }) => { if (!response || Object.keys(response).length === 0) { return <div>Send a message to see a response here</div>; }